 Dona Marta Lookout

-Suppose you are on route to Christ the Redeemer on Corcovado Mountain stop at the Dona Marta Lookout.
-This lookout will give you the best view; there are few crowds and lookout are rarely covered in clouds.
+Suppose you are en route to Christ the Redeemer on Corcovado Mountain stop at the Dona Marta Lookout.
+This lookout will give you the best view; there are few crowds, and the lookout is rarely covered in clouds.